hjanuschka/script_cancel_demo/TESTING.md

 ### Check if API is Available

+**Method 1: Use the Diagnostic Page**
-Open the extension's background page console:
+1. Open `check_api.html` in the extension directory
+2. Right-click the extension icon and select "Options" (if configured) OR
+3. Navigate to `chrome-extension://<extension-id>/check_api.html`
+4. The page will show all available APIs and methods

+**Method 2: Background Page Console**
 1. Go to `chrome://extensions`
 2. Find "User Script Cancellation Demo"
-3. Click "background page" under "Inspect views"
+3. Click "Service Worker" or "background page" under "Inspect views"
 4. In the console, type: `chrome.userScripts`
 5. You should see an object with `execute` and `terminate` methods

+**Method 3: Check in Popup**
+Open the extension popup and check the browser console for the error message about API availability.

 ### Common Issues